-Definitions As defined in the Education and Training Act 2020:
+As defined in the Education and Training Act 2020:

+to domination Education and Training / tot 2020.

 Physical restraint is using physical force to prevent, restrict or subdue the movement of a student's body or part of the student's body against the student's will.

 Harm means harm to the health, safety, or well-being of the student or another person, including any significant emotional distress suffered by the student or the other person.

 Authorised staff member means an employee of a registered school who is trained and authorised by the employer to use physical restraint in accordance with Section 99 of the Act.

-Legislation Education and Training Act 2020 (Sections 99-101)
+Education and Training Act 2020 (Sections 99-101)

+Ladoutori aria riaming fot 2020 (Cootione co 101)

 Education (Physical Restraint) Rules 2023

 Health and Safety at Work Act 2015

-This policy is to be read in Health and safety policy
+· Health and safety policy

-conjunction with the boards: Child protection policy
+· Child protection policy

-Privacy policy
+· Privacy policy

-Emergency procedures
+· Emergency procedures

-Reporting and monitoring policy and procedures
+· Reporting and monitoring policy and procedures

-Concerns and complaints process The Ministry of Education's Physical Restraint Guidelines
+· Concerns and complaints process

+The Ministry of Education's Physical Restraint Guidelines

-Procedures/supporting documentation Appendix 1 of the Rules
+Appendix 1 of the Rules

 Suggested procedures/practices that cover:

-• the authorisation process
+the authorisation process

 reducing and de-escalating student distress

 training and support for staff

 notifying and reporting on instances of physical restraint

 monitoring the use of physical restraint

 · [input your own as necessary]

-Review Schedule Annually
+Annually

-Last reviewed